ccarmonab/coursera-Getting_and_Cleaning_Data-Course_Project/CodeBook.md

 Data transformation
 -------------------

 The raw data sets are processed with run_analisys.R script to create a tidy data set.
+The process followed to generated this new tidy data set is described in the following sections.

-###Merges the training and the test sets
+###Step 1: Merges the training and the test sets

+The test and train data are bound into an unique data set.
+The resulting data set contains 10299 observations with 563 variables

-###Extracts only the measurements on the mean and standard deviation
+###Step 2: Extracts only the measurements on the mean and standard deviation

+From the data set obtained from the previous step, only those columns corresponding to mean and standard deviation measurements, the subject and the activities are selected.
+The resulting data set contains 10299 observations with 68 variables.

+###Step 3: Uses descriptive activity names

-###Uses descriptive activity names
+The activity numeric labels are replaced using the descriptive activity names defined in the activiy_labels.txt file.

-###Appropriately labels the data set
+###Step 4: Appropriately labels the data set

+The columns names are replaced from undrescriptive names as V1 to some more descriptive, using the feature labels defined in the features.txt file.

-###Creates a tidy data set with the average of each variable
+###Step 5: Creates a tidy data set with the average of each variable

-From the data set in the previous step, ca tidy data set is created, with the average of each variable for each activity and each subject.
+From the data set in the previous step, a tidy data set is created, with the average of each variable for each activity and each subject.

-The tidy data set contains 180 observations with 68 variables divided in:
+The tidy data set contains __180 observations with 68 variables__ divided in:

 * _subject_: Identifier of the subject who carried out the experiment.
 Values from 1 to 30.
 * _activity_: Activity label.
 Values: LAYING, SITTING, STANDING, WALKING, WALKING_DOWNSTAIRS,WALKING_UPSTAIRS